-The search is happening in real time, so you can watch your brand’s Share of Voice and related metrics change over time and spot what the changes depend on.
+The search is happening in real time, so you can watch your brand’s Share of Voice and related marketing metrics change over time and spot what the changes depend on.

 Talkwalker has a free option, Talkwalker Alerts.
 While Talkwalker Alerts won’t calculate the Share of Voice for you and won’t provide you with any insights into the data, you can still run a search for mentions of your brand and for mentions of your competitors’ brands, and calculate Share of Voice by hand in a separate Excel spreadsheet.
 Scroll down to the tool number five to find out how.

-Pricing: starts at €6000 per year.
+Pricing: starts at $9,600 per year.
 Other pricing options are available upon request.

-Pricing: $99/mo for the Standard plan, $149/mo for Professional, and $249/mo for Advanced.
+Pricing: $89/mo for the Standard plan, $149/mo for Professional, and $249/mo for Advanced if billed annually, each plan will cost $10, $20 and $30 correspondingly if billed monthly.
 Offers a free 30-day trial.

 5. Social Searcher + Spreadsheet